Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 While the response is waiting to be received, the thread is free to be occupied by other tasks.
 The UI stays responsive, despite all the requests taking place on the main UI thread:

 1. Run the program using the _SUSPEND_ option.
-The log confirms that all of the requests are sent to the main UI thread:
+The log confirms that all of the requests are sent from the main UI thread:

     ```text
     2538 [AWT-EventQueue-0 @coroutine#1] INFO  Contributors - kotlin: loaded 30 repos